 Top UK challenger and digital banks

 Starling bank set a motto: changing banking for good and set a goal to support customers and their money through coronavirus.
 This personal and business banking solution is designed for the way we live today.
 Starling allows thousands of businesses to skip the admin and stay on top of their finances.
 Besides offering customers simple and safe managing of their money, the bank also takes social responsibility for the environment.
 When customers seed the digital plant, the bank, together with partners, seeds a real plant.
-The headquarters is located in London, United Kingdom.
+The headquarters is in London, United Kingdom.
 The total funding of the Starling bank, raised in eight rounds, is £363 million.
 Among the six investors of the company are Merian Chrysalis and JTC Group.

 Tandem Money offers a guaranteed interest rate for a set period of time to help clients save money.
 Funds will be digitally secured and protected by the FSCS.
 Application has a tool that supports people to automatically send free money to saving accounts.
 Of course, such an approach, when a consumer can manage finances from home, is more pleasant than going to the branch.
 People can feel they control their own financial activity, growth, and future.
-Tandem bank was established in 2015, but the latest funding was raised in March 2020.
+Tandem bank was established in 2015, but the latest funding was in March 2020.
 This startup was founded by 11 investors, including Qatar Investment Authority and Convoy Global Holdings.
-Total funding amounts is £134.3 million.
+The total funding amount is £134.3 million.

 Top US challenger and digital banks

 Zero is modern banking that combines a debit-style functionality with credit card rewards.
 A Zero bank provides the customer with a credit card, a checking account, and an app that combines them both.
 This neo bank has a valuable idea that targets millennials.
 It solves the hesitance of the young generation to sign up for credit cards.
-Zero’s design feels clean and simple, compared to the cluttered and dated apps from traditional banks, TechCrunch wrote.
-The USA-based Zero bank raised 147 million in five rounds, and the latest funding was raised in February 2020.
+Zero’s design feels clean and simple compared to the cluttered and dated apps from traditional banks, TechCrunch wrote.
+The USA-based Zero bank raised 147 million in five rounds, and the latest funding was in February 2020.
 The company has eight investors, including New Enterprise Associates and Neuberger Berman Group.

 NorthOne bank target is a business.
 The motto of the bank is that it takes the hard part of running your business easier to help you serve your communities.
 NorthOne offers simple access to instruments business use every day.
 Customers can open a business account here for a few minutes and save valuable time.
 Moreover, NorthOne promises its clients o that they can never visit the bank branch again.
-On the other hand, every consumer is provided with real human support.
-But the main advantage of the NorthOne is they assist business people concentrate on what really matters.
-NorthOne has raised $23.3 million in 4 rounds, from 8 investors.
+On the other hand, every consumer has real human support.
+But the main advantage of the NorthOne is they assist business people to concentrate on what really matters.
+NorthOne has raised $23.3 million in 4 rounds from 8 investors.
 The most recent investors were Redpoint and Conconi Growth Partners.

 Best digital banks 2020 that worth your attention

 MyMy Bank is Malaysia’s first real multi-currency account and card.
 It is a fintech working in banking and financial services.
 The company has raised a total of A$1.5 million in funding over a Seed round raised in Jun 2018.
-MyMy is focused on financial inclusion and digital payments.
+MyMy focusing on financial inclusion and digital payments.
 It ensures that its card can be used globally on the MasterCard/VISA network.
 Through their digital banking, MyMy provides people with financial inclusion.
 Also, MyMy account gives access to instant currency exchange with no hidden fees.